nautobot/helm-charts/docs/index.md

     --set nautobot.redis.password=changeme
 ```

-Check advance settings for more details on how to define credentials for external databases.
+Check Advanced Usage for more details on how to define credentials for external databases.

 ## Support